The morning star

 She was named after the Roman goddess of love and beauty.
-Venus lies within Earth’s orbit and so she never appears to venture too far from the Sun.
-As a fixture in human culture since the beginning of time, Venus has been made sacred to gods of many cultures and remains a perennial inspiration for writers and poets.
+Venus lies within Earth’s orbit so she never appears to venture too far from the Sun.
+As a fixture in human culture since her namesake Isis, Venus remains a perennial inspiration for writers and poets.

 Venus is a bright light in the night sky and follows a synodic cycle which seems to make her disappear for several days due to her proximity to the Sun, then reappear on the far horizon.
 Depending on the point in her cycle, Venus may appear before sunrise in the morning or after sunset in the evening.

-The pattern above is called the Pentagram of Venus, because it has five “lobes” where Venus makes her closest approach to Earth (seen from above).
+The pattern above is called the Pentagon of Venus, because it has five “lobes” where Venus makes her closest approach to Earth.
 At each approach, Venus moves backwards compared to her usual arc across the sky: this is called retrograde motion.
 In eight Earth years, Venus circles the Sun 13 times which is a golden mean ratio.
-In art, Venus is often depicted standing in a shell which is another reference to the golden mean spiral.
+In art, Venus is depicted standing in a shell which is another reference to the golden mean spiral.